 Accenture Campus Placement Guide: Roles, Online Test Pattern, Aptitude Preparation & Selection Strategy

 Accenture is one of the most sought-after companies for campus placements, especially for engineering, computer science, and IT students.
-Every year, thousands of students apply, but only a small percentage successfully clear all rounds.
-The reason is simple — Accenture evaluates candidates holistically.
-It does not just test technical knowledge; it evaluates logical thinking, communication, adaptability, and professional attitude.
+Every year thousands of students apply - but only a small percentage successfully clear all rounds.

-This detailed guide explains everything you need to know about the Accenture campus hiring process - from job roles and eligibility to online assessment structure, aptitude preparation, interview expectations, and selection strategy.
-The insights are also aligned with current preparation guidance shared in placement preparation resources.
+This guide covers everything you need - job roles, eligibility, online assessment structure, aptitude preparation, interview expectations, and a complete selection strategy.

 Understanding Accenture Campus Recruitment